brendacs/colludia-gatsby/src/content/posts/spotlight/2020-08-18-underdown-interview.markdown

 But no matter the genre, they want to continue to convey important messages through their games by meticulously crafting an excellent narrative and designing the game in a way that naturally progresses it.
 Michel describes their process as akin to writing a good book, an oft-used analogy Gentle Troll has employed in their past when dreaming of the kinds of games they'd want to create.

-> Wouldn't it be great to make games that are like a good book—compelling, intense to read, and a good memory when you put it back on the shelf?
+> Wouldn't it be great to make games that are like a good book — compelling, intense to read, and a good memory when you put it back on the shelf?
 Aren't those the ones that we still carry in our hearts today?

 The plot of _Underdown_ is linear but Michel made sure to note that "interesting twists" would be included, like with any good story.
 The main driving points in this narrative are the characters' friendship, finding strength in impossible situations, and a mysterious "force" that endows special powerful skills but at the same time affects all those under its influence so negatively that they may die or deform.